ampl/amplpy/docs/source/intro.rst

 -------------------

 As AMPL API uses AMPL for model generation, the AMPL executable is needed and is generally provided.
 The solution is then obtained through external solvers.
-In general, a valid AMPL setup and any C++ compiler compatible with C++98 syntax are necessary and sufficient conditions for the correct execution of AMPL API.
+In general, a valid AMPL setup and Python 2.7 or 3.x are necessary and sufficient conditions for the correct execution of AMPL API.
 The officially supported platforms are all Windows flavours, various Linux 32/64 bits and OSX.
 Ports to any other platform supported by AMPL can be easily obtained.